 Doors Open Day at King's Buildings

-Doors Open Day at The King’s Buildings returns in 2020, and remains available beyond the Doors Open Day weekend itself.
-You can go behind-the-scenes to explore some of our research spaces, discover what our staff and students do, find out about the history of our buildings, and engage with a variety of interactive activities.
+In 2020, Doors Open Day at The King’s Buildings went online.
+Through our virtual tour, you can still go behind-the-scenes to explore some of our research spaces, discover what our staff and students do, find out about the history of our buildings, and engage with a variety of interactive activities.

 Alternatively, you can access some of the content through the links in the sections below.

 To help us improve the tour for future visitors, it would be fantastic to find out what you think.
 There are three different ways to provide your opinions:

 - Tweet us @ScienceUoE or use the hashtag #DODatKB

 Enjoy exploring our campus and we look forward to finding out what you think!